zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabsecurityessentialslab2.md

 1. Review the issue and select **Create issue**.

-At this point, we've create two issues to address as security issues in our application.
+At this point, we've created two issues to address as security issues in our application.
 Let's review the process for fixing these vulnerabilities.

 ## Task B. Fixing Vulnerabilities